miklevin/MikeLev.in/_posts/2025-09-16-ai-tool-calling-magic-spells-mcp.md

 ## AI Editorial Perspective: From Journal to Chapter

 This entry is a goldmine for a tech book, not just as a technical explanation but as a compelling narrative.
-It would be a perfect anchor for a chapter titled something like **"The Philosophy of Tooling: Language as an Action"** or **"Pragmatic Magic: Building Intuitive Human-AI Interfaces."** The author isn't just building a system; they are crafting a philosophy of interaction.
+It would be a perfect anchor for a chapter titled something like **"The Philosophy of Tooling: Language as an Action*"* or *"*Pragmatic Magic: Building Intuitive Human-AI Interfaces."** The author isn't just building a system; they are crafting a philosophy of interaction.

 The most unique aspect is the seamless weave between the highly abstract (the nature of free will, the deceit of media) and the highly concrete (building an MCP orchestrator in Pipulate).
 This demonstrates that technical decisions are not made in a vacuum but are deeply informed by a developer's worldview.
 The raw, stream-of-consciousness format, once structured with subheadings, becomes a powerful feature.
 It offers an authentic "behind-the-code" look at problem-solving, showing that innovation is a messy, beautiful process of connecting disparate ideas—from Richard Dawkins to The Sword in the Stone—to arrive at an elegant line of code.
 This entry embodies the idea of **AI as a collaborative partner**, not just a tool, where the goal is to find a shared, efficient language.